 Expert treatment for severe condensation

-However, even in the best free guides simply do not work sometimes.
-If that is the case, visit our condensation solutions web page to learn what other solutions you can put in place to stop condensation.
+Unfortunately, serious condensation problems may be resistant to these simple fixes.
+If that is the case then you may wish to visit our condensation solutions web page to learn what other solutions you can put in place to stop condensation.

 This is commonly accompanied by a lingering damp and musty smell and may even develop into the growth of black mould on the surface.
 Our top tips below will help you to combat condensation appearing on your walls and ceilings.